shivannis/xandr-docs-public/xandr-docs/articles/invest/about-invest.md

 ---
 title: About Microsoft Invest DSP
-description: Xandr Invest is an advertising platform tailored for modern advertisers, offering Invest DSP for effective upper-funnel buying.
+description: Microsoft Invest is an advertising platform tailored for modern advertisers, offering Invest DSP for effective upper-funnel buying.
 It provides seamless integration, direct access to premium supply, reduced discrepancies, and built-in fraud protection.
 The platform employs real-time bidding, data overlays, and a proprietary bidder for optimized ad serving.
 ---
 # About Microsoft Invest DSP

-Xandr Invest is a strategic buying platform built for the needs of today’s advertisers looking to invest in upper-funnel buying and drive business results.Invest DSP brings power, high performance, and an end-to-end approach to advertising technology, with a commitment to buyer success.
+Microsoft Invest is a strategic buying platform built for the needs of today’s advertisers looking to invest in upper-funnel buying and drive business results.
+Invest DSP brings power, high performance, and an end-to-end approach to advertising technology, with a commitment to buyer success.